kimhoyun-robotair/nav2_slam_px4/README.md

 - The `PX4` version used is **1.15**.
 Functionality with other versions is **not guaranteed** (untested).
 - **PX4 does not broadcast TF**, so various TF-related measures have been taken.

+### Notice!!

+RTAB-MAP is currently set to localization mode, which operates based on the rtabmap.db file in the .ros directory.
+If you haven’t performed mapping with RTAB-MAP yet, open rtabmap.launch.py, disable localization mode, and then run mapping.

 ## Basic Usage

 ### Installation